aiforged/docs/docs/services/extract-and-verify/amazon-receipt-extraction.md

 * JPEG
 * PNG

-{% hint style="info" %}
+!!! info
     If your content is in a different format, use the AIForged PDF Converter to generate a compatible file.
-{% endhint %}

 ***